Kevin-Ngo/Class-Base/README.md

 formatting of the spaces and commas are still sensitive)

 #### Examples
-1. For setting up a file, you can view an example in the _help_ directory, named _test_arguments.txt_ or look at the following:
+1. For formalities in setting up a file, you can view an example in the _help_ directory, named _test_arguments.txt_ or look at the following example:
     ~~~~
     I&C SCI,STATS,COMPSCI
     51, 139W